 Welcome to another edition of In The Spotlight.
 The Cold War between the UK, US and their allies, and the then-Soviet Union and its allies, left an indelible mark on crime fiction, particularly on espionage fiction.
 And one of the best-known authors of Cold War fiction has been Len Deighton.
 It’s more than about time this blog featured one of Deighton’s novels, so let’s fill in that gap today.
-Let’s turn the spotlight on Berlin Game, the first of Deighton’s Bernard ‘Bernie’ Sansom novels.
-To be specific, this is the first novel in the first of three trilogies that Deighton wrote about Sansom.
+Let’s turn the spotlight on Berlin Game, the first of Deighton’s Bernard ‘Bernie’ Samson novels.
+To be specific, this is the first novel in the first of three trilogies that Deighton wrote about Samson.

 It’s 1983, and the Cold War rages on.
-Sansom is a middle-aged former field agent for MI6 who now has a desk job in the agency’s London Central offices, usually called the Department.
+Samson is a middle-aged former field agent for MI6 who now has a desk job in the agency’s London Central offices, usually called the Department.
 He’s rather settled in, with a wife, Fiona, and two children.

 Then disturbing news gets back to London.
 One of their most valuable agents, code-named Brahms Four, wants to come to the West.
 This agent has been working in East Berlin for some time, and the agency relies heavily on information that Brahms Four provides.
 The fact that such a valuable resource wants to leave poses a real problem.
 It’s soon decided that someone needs to go to Berlin and persuade this agent to stay ‘in the trenches’ for a few more years.

-Sansom grew up in post-World War II Berlin (he’s the son of a British agent who worked in Germany during the war), and is thoroughly familiar with the city and its culture.
+Samson grew up in post-World War II Berlin (he’s the son of a British agent who worked in Germany during the war), and is thoroughly familiar with the city and its culture.
 So he’s the natural choice for the job.
 Fiona is reluctant for him to go, but he takes on the assignment.

 In the meantime, the Department has another, more serious problem.
 Information has gotten back to London that the KGB has an agent in a very highly-placed position within MI6.
 Whoever the mole is, that person has access to top-secret information, so finding out the traitor’s identity is an urgent matter.
 There are a few possibilities, too.
-There’s Sansom’s boss Dicky Cruyer, who certainly has the right credentials.
+There’s Samson’s boss Dicky Cruyer, who certainly has the right credentials.
 There’s also Bret Renssalaer, who’s worked very closely with Brahms Four and could be a connection to the KGB.
 And then there’s Frank Herrington, who heads up the Berlin field unit.
 There are other possibilities, too, all of them a cause for real concern.

 The action in this novel takes place in London and Berlin, and Deighton places the reader in both locations.
 In particular, readers get a look at a Berlin divided by the wall and a crucible for Cold War animosity.
 There are some lovely places in the city, but Deighton doesn’t gloss over its rough edges.
 Because of the political situation, getting back and forth from West to East Berlin can be a challenge, although it certainly happens.
 And, without spoiling the story, I can say that there are some scenes where some unconventional means are used to do that.